crscheid/php-article-extractor/README.md

 This is a web article parsing and language detection library for PHP.
 This library reads the article content from a web page, removing all HTML and providing just the raw text, suitable for text to speech or machine learning processes.

-For a project I have developed, I found many existing ope source solutions good starting points, but each had unique failures.
+For a project I have developed, I found many existing open source solutions good starting points, but each had unique failures.
 This library aggregates three different approaches into a single solution while adding the additional functionality of language detection.

 ## How To Use